 MONETARY AWARD PROGRAM (MAP) GRANTS are awarded non-competitively, requiring that the candidate be accepted or enrolled at an approved Illinois college or university have a certain demonstrated need and be a legal resident of the State of Illinois.
-A Free Application for Federal Student Aid must be submitted to establish the factor of need and should be submitted as soon as possible.
+A Free Application for Federal Student Aid or a RISE Act/Alternative Application must be submitted to establish the factor of need and should be submitted as soon as possible.
 In order to qualify for a grant, a student must be a legal resident of the State of Illinois.
+For maximum consideration a student needs to be enrolled in 3.75 units or more.